-- (4) A student may also be allowed provisional promotion to next higher class till the declaration of the result of the compartment examination, provided the provisional promotion shall be subject to clearance in the compartment examination of that or those subject(s) and shall be provisional and if the student fails in the compartment examination, he or she shall stand automatically reverted to the class from where he or she was allowed provisional promotion. - (5) Failed students shall register again for the entire professional class they failed and such students shall have to fulfill all requirements of the class afresh. - (6) A student failing in the annual examination for three consecutive years in a professional year of Bachelor of Veterinary Science and Animal Husbandry degree programme shall be finally dropped automatically from the University on account of poor academic performance (except fourth professional year). - (7) In no case, a student shall be allowed to continue his or her Bachelor of Veterinary Science and Animal Husbandry studies beyond Nine academic years (excluding Internship) in a Veterinary College. - 17.
-Compartmental examination.
-(1) A student failing in a maximum of two subjects only may be allowed to appear in compartment examination for those subject(s) and the compartment examination shall comprise of the annual component of both the theory and practical of the failed subject(s) which shall constitute 40 and 40 per cent weightage, respectively, and the marks obtained in internal assessment of theory shall be considered for the evaluation of compartment examination. - (2) The compartmental examination shall be conducted within twenty calendar days of subsequent year registration and if the student fails in the compartmental examination, he or she shall be reverted back to the original class and the results of such compartment examination shall be declared within ten days after the examination is conducted. - 18.
-Scrutiny of answer papers and rectification of errors.
-(1) There shall be a provision of scrutiny of answer book(s). - (2) A student, however, may be allowed to get his or her theory answer book(s) scrutinised, for which, the student shall have to apply to Controller of Examination or Coordinator of examination within three days after the declaration of result and after paying prescribed fee. - (3) The Controller or Coordinator (Examination) shall arrange the scrutiny of answer book(s) by the Screening Committee to be constituted by the Dean. - (4) The scrutiny shall be for re-totaling of the marks, and evaluation of unmarked question(s), if any. - (5) In case, the total marks are found to be incorrect on scrutiny, the same shall be corrected and the result shall be revised accordingly (even if it is towards lower side) and if, any question is found to be unchecked by the examiner, the answer book(s) shall be sent to the Examiner for doing the needful and the result(s) shall be revised accordingly if there occurs any change in the marks. - (6) No representation by the student(s) shall be entertained regarding the outcome of the result after scrutiny. - (7) In case a student on the basis of the result of scrutiny becomes eligible for the compartmental examination, he or she may apply to the concerned authority to appear in the compartment examination on the announced scheduled date and the scheduled date of the compartment examination shall under no circumstances be changed on this account. - (8) The Controller or Coordinator of Examination in consultation with the Dean of the College shall form Committee of three members consisting of Dean of the College as Chairman and two other teaching faculty members to moderate the results obtained at the annual board examination and the Committee shall review the results and recommend the moderation in the event of failure of more than 10% of the student actually appearing in that particular subject and any moderation suggested shall be uniformly applied to all students for that paper (s) without altering the merit of the passed candidates. - (9) Any moderation effected should not involve of enhancing of more than total of 5 marks in a professional year for a particular candidate, and in no case more than 3 marks in one subject and the provisions for moderation of results shall not apply to Compartment Examinations and there shall be no provision for grace marks in any case.
+- (1) A student failing in a maximum of two subjects only may be allowed to appear in compartment examination for those subject(s) and the compartment examination shall comprise of the annual component of both the theory and practical of the failed subject(s) which shall constitute 40 and 40 percent weightage, respectively, and the marks obtained in internal assessment of theory shall be considered for the evaluation of compartment examination. - (2) The compartmental examination shall be conducted within twenty calendar days of subsequent year registration and if the student fails in the compartmental examination, he or she shall be reverted back to the original class and the results of such compartment examination shall be declared within ten days after the examination is conducted.

+24. Scrutiny of answer papers and rectification of errors:

+- (1) There shall be a provision of scrutiny of answer book(s). - (2) A student, however, may be allowed to get his or her theory answer book(s)

+- scrutinised, for which, the student shall have to apply to Controller of Examination within three days after the declaration of result and after paying prescribed fee. - (3) The Controller of Examination shall arrange the scrutiny of answer book(s) by the Screening Committee to be constituted by the Dean. - (4) The scrutiny shall be for re-totaling of the marks, and evaluation of unmarked question(s), if any. - (5) In case, the total marks are found to be incorrect on scrutiny, the same shall be corrected and the result shall be revised accordingly (even if it is towards lower side) and if, any question is found to be unchecked by the examiner, the answer book(s) shall be sent to the Examiner for doing the needful and the result(s) shall be revised accordingly if there occurs any change in the marks. - (6) No representation by the student(s) shall be entertained regarding the outcome of the result after scrutiny. - (7) In case a student on the basis of the result of scrutiny becomes eligible for the compartmental examination, he or she may apply to the concerned authority to appear in the compartment examination on the announced scheduled date and the scheduled date of the compartment examination shall under no circumstances be changed on this account. - (8) The Controller or Coordinator of Examination in consultation with the Dean of the College shall form Committee of three members consisting of Dean of the College as Chairman and two other teaching faculty members to moderate the results obtained at the annual board examination and the Committee shall review the results and recommend the moderation in the event of failure of more than 20% of the student actually appearing in that particular subject and any moderation suggested shall be uniformly applied to all students for that paper (s) without altering the merit of the passed candidates. - (9) Any moderation effected should not involve of enhancing of more than total of 5 marks in a professional year for a particular candidate, and in no case more than 3 marks in one subject and the provisions for moderation of results shall not apply to Compartment Examinations and there shall be no provision for grace marks, in any case.